hmlongco/Factory/Sources/Factory/Factory.docc/Additional/Migration.md

 ## Creating Custom Containers and Scopes

 Again, a bit different.
-Rather than duplicate the documention for doing so, please checkout the appropriate section in the <doc:Containers> or <doc:Scopes> documentation.
+Rather than duplicate the documentation for doing so, please checkout the appropriate section in the <doc:Containers> or <doc:Scopes> documentation.